bbauska/W3Cx-2of5/README.md

 This element is used to provide a caption or explanation of the image (figure).
-While the alt attribute explains the image for assistive technology, <figcaption> can be used to provide additional information for all users.
+While the alt attribute explains the image for assistive technology, &lt;figcaption&gt; can be used to provide additional information for all users.

 ```html5